orange divider

 History

 GU Comics was first released to a small group of friends on July 10th, 2000.
-Then known as "/gu ...", the original comics were set inside the MMOG fantasy world of Everquest and centered around the in-game antics of the artist and members of his guild (Purifying Light on Vallon Zek).
+Then known as "/gu ...", the original comics were set inside the MMOG fantasy world of Everquest, centered around the in-game antics of the artist and members of his guild (Purifying Light on Vallon Zek), and borrowed heavily from Scott Kurtz's "Ding" for layout and single panel delivery.
 Intended only as a hobby, the comic's link was passed around to various Everquest related community sites (Evercrest.Com being chief among them).
 On July 25 2000, GU was contacted by the GameFan/Game Answer Network with an offer of affiliation and a proposal to go "live".
 Now hosted on the GameFan/Game Answer Network, GU was released for wide public consumption August 15th, 2000.
 The response was swift and significant.
 Since its inception GU has been forced to change hosts for various reasons.
-February 4, 2003, GU moved to its current home: the Safehouse.
+February 4, 2003, GU moved to hosting by the Safehouse and in August of 2008, at the request of the Safehouse, took over control of the GU server .

 Characters